 An independent school seeking approval under these rules shall apply to the Secretary using a form prepared by the Secretary to meet the requirements of this section.
-At a minimum, the application shall solicit the information containing or describing the school's basic information, mission statement, enrollment policy, curriculum, methods of instruction, evaluation procedures, special services provided, governance information, evidence of compliance with local, state, and federal laws and regulations, staffing and instructional strategies, fiscal practices and evidence of financial capacity, operational information, assurances and disclosures required under these rules, a request to receive public funds, if applicable, and other information required under these rules that the Secretary, Board, or review committee may need to determine whether the school meets requirements for approval.
-The school shall also submit an annual compliance assurance form described in Subsection 2223.4 (Annual Compliance Assurance).
+At a minimum, the application shall solicit the information containing or describing the school's basic information, mission statement, enrollment policy, curriculum, methods of instruction, evaluation procedures, special services provided, governance information, evidence of compliance with local, state, and federal laws and regulations, staffing and instructional strategies, fiscal practices and evidence of financial capacity, operational information, appropriate assurances and disclosures required under these rules, a request to receive public fundstuition, if applicable, and any other information required under these rules that the Secretary, Board, or review committee may need to determine may deem important in considering whether the school meets the requirements for approval.
+The school shall also submit and complete, unmodified annual compliance assurance attestation form described in Subsection 2223.4 (Annual Compliance Assurance).